standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 #### 1.5.1 Source code version numbers

 The version number is stored in the `package.json` file in the root of the DPL.
 You must change the version number here to your new version number and then rebuild `core/` and `docs/` with Grunt.
-When Grunt runs, the version number found in `package.json` is listed at the top of all the JavaScript and CSS core assets and is also output in the footer of the documentation pages.
+When Grunt runs, the version number found in `package.json` is listed at the top of all the JavaScript and CSS core assets and is also output in the title of the documentation pages, and the DPL homepage.

 #### 1.5.2 Git tags for versions